What is the fundamental difference between the previous network and OARnet?

 The previous Ohio higher education telecommunications network transmitted data over copper wire, while OARnet transmits data over optical fiber (glass) strands.
 Optical fiber provides the most cost-effective and scalable solution to higher education’s long-term needs for research development and collaborations, and can be customized to meet unique research requirements.

-“To give you an idea of how much larger this network is compared to what we previously had, imagine a two-lane highway expanding to 32 lanes over night,” said OARnet Project Manager Denis Walsh.
+“To give you an idea of how much larger this network is compared to what we previously had, imagine a two-lane highway expanding to 32 lanes over night,” said OARnet's Chief Relationship Officer Denis Walsh.
 “We have the ability to add ‘lanes’ quickly and inexpensively in the future just by adding more equipment instead of laying new fiber.
 This network is built with the capacity to add 64 ‘highways’ each with 64 lanes when we need to.”

 The lanes in this case are actually wavelengths of light controlled by optical cards installed in equipment on the network.